-May and June 2020 metrics highlighting options win rate, types of trades utilized and the number of unique tickers used.
+May 2020 - September 2023 metrics over the course of ~475 trades highlighting options win rate, option trade types and the number of different tickers used across stocks and ETFs.

-The vast majority of trades are put spreads and diagonal put spreads in order to define risk while leveraging a minimal amount of capital in order to maximize return on investment (ROI).
-For any given trade I target roughly 5-15% ROI with a delta of ~0.15 or ~85% probability of winning the trade at expiration.
-I always strive to trade across a wide array of tickers to maximize sector diversity and across uncorrelated tickers while maximizing the number of trades.
+May 2020 - September 2023 Return on Investment (ROI) per option trade.
+All option trades are risk-defined via put spreads, call spreads and iron condors in order to leverage a minimal amount of capital to maximize returns.
+The ROI target per trade is 5-15% at a delta of ~0.15 or ~85% probability of winning the trade at expiration.
+Option trades are spread across a wide array of tickers (stocks and ETFs) to maximize sector diversity across uncorrelated stocks with high IV Rank while maximizing the number of trades.

 Portfolio performance comparison between an options-based portfolio approach relative to the Nasdaq-100 and Dow Jones.
 The annual performance data from 2021 and 2022 is overlaid.
 These data demonstrate portfolio robustness, largely matching and outpacing the broader market returns throughout a bull market run (2021) and mitigating losses during a market downturn (2022).
 These results were achieved with substantially reduced portfolio risk and a much lower portfolio beta (measure of portfolio risk).